JackJohnHardy/jackjohnhardy.github.io/docs/website.md

 ---

 ## Switching to a custom domain
-To use my own domain for my GitHub Pages site I purchased the domain jackjohnhardy.com from Namecheap.
+To use my own domain for my GitHub Pages site, I purchased the domain jackjohnhardy.com from Namecheap.
 I then used Namecheaps advanced DNS to create a CNAME and a URL redirect records.
 ![DNS_configuration](img/DNS_configuration.png)